dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 ## Wall Exterior

 The space between wall paper and siding is called a rain screen.
-It assumes that water will eventually get behind the siding, and when it does, gives the water a place to go, and enough ventilation for it to dry.
+It assumes that water will eventually get behind the siding due to horizontal rain, and when it does, gives the water a place to go, and enough ventilation for it to dry.

 ### Insect Screen